Heritage Series: Visita Iglesia in Arayat, Pampanga

 3. Heritage Series: Nuestra Señora de Gracia (Guadalupe Church)

-4. Heritage Series: Strengthening our Faith with a visit to Manaoag, Pangasinan
+4. Heritage Series: Strengthening our Faith with a Visit to Manaoag, Pangasinan

 5. Heritage Series: Visita Iglesia in Sta.
 Ana Church, Pampanga